integrated-ethics/web/content/labs-overview.md

 but are often unread.
 Using online tools, students explore the actual complexity of such agreements, consider solutions, and contemplate how to discuss the solutions with their superiors.

+## {{% lab-link title="Professional Ethics" link = "labs/professional-ethics" %}}

+While this lab reviews issues in professional ethics (sexual harassment, using company resources properly, padding expense reports, product safety), the emphasis is on preparing students to actually speak up when they see something that is wrong.
+It explores reasons we may want to remain quiet or why we might be tempted to do something outside of our normal character.

+## {{% lab-link title="Hardware Sustainability" link = "labs/hardware-sustainability" %}}

+With more technological innovation, people are able to do things they never could before.
+Healthcare is available to rural areas.
+Businesses are making more money.
+However, as humans create more technology, we also create more e-waste.
+Should we continue to develop new technology knowing it creates more waste?
+Where and how should we dispose of our e-waste?
+This lab is designed to get students to identify one or more ethical dilemmas and evaluate them through an ethical framework.

+# Labs in Progress

+We continue to add labs over time.
+Here are some of the labs currently being developed.

 ## {{% lab-link title="Software Reliability" %}}